 The Rapture: a Mystery about to Unfold

-Christians often point out that the English word “rapture” is not found in the Bible.
-The word derives from the Latin verb ‘Rapere,’ meaning ‘to snatch’ or ‘take away’, link, and it is used by evangelicals in the context of the return of Christ to this earth (the Second Coming of Christ).
+The word “rapture” derives from the Latin verb ‘Rapere,’ meaning ‘to snatch’ or ‘take away’, link, and it is used by evangelicals in the context of the return of Christ to this earth (the Second Coming of Christ).

 A popular end-time view is that it is the true followers of Christ who are mysteriously “taken away” from the earth, leaving unbelievers to suffer God’s wrath!
 Not surprisingly, such a radical concept is rarely preached in institutionalised churches, possibly because it is seen as a fringe concept not essential to fundamental beliefs, and that texts sometimes seem ambiguous.
 Also, undoubtedly, such a mysterious, literally ‘out of this world’ event takes the average believer out of their comfort zone!